Absence of Relativistic Stars in f(T) Gravity: Conclusions

 \section{Conclusions}

-In this paper, we aimed to analyze the $f(T)$ theories of gravity in the strong field regime. $f(T)$ gravity has 2nd order field equations compared to 4th order field equations of $f(R)$ gravity.
+In this paper, we aimed to analyze the $f(T)$ theories of gravity in the strong field regime. $f(T)$ gravity has second order field equations compared to fourth order field equations of $f(R)$ gravity.
 Therefore it is an easier theory to study.
 However, it is shown in \cite{Sot1,Sot2} that the action of $f(T)$ gravity is not Lorentz invariant.
 This means that the gravitational effects in $f(T)$ theories are frame dependent and different choices of frame will result in different forms of field equations.
-This strong background dependence of field equations of $f(T)$ gravity is recently discussed in \cite{Wang,Ferraro3}.
+This strong background dependence of field equations of $f(T)$ gravity is also discussed in \cite{Wang,Ferraro3}.

-In the search of spherically symmetric relativistic star solution in $f(T)$ gravity, we found that the field equations are incompatible with the conservation equation except in the case of linear functional form of $f(T)$.
-In other words, relativistic star solutions are possible only in the case of teleparallel equivalent of general relativity.
-We reached to the same conclusion in two different frames: one in the case of a diagonal metric and the other in the case of a non-diagonal metric.
+In the search of spherically symmetric relativistic star solution in $f(T)$ gravity we found that the field equations forces a linear functional form for $f(T)$.
+In other words, relativistic star solutions are possible only in the case of teleparallel equivalent of general relativity. \emph{We reached to the same conclusion in two different physical reference frames:} one is the reference frame of a distant Schwarzschild observer (with a diagonal metric) and the other is the reference frame of a freely falling Gullstrand-Painlev\'e observer (with a non-diagonal metric).
 This conclusion of the present paper points out to a serious problem.
 Even though $f(T)$ theories of gravity might explain late time acceleration of the universe \cite{Bengochea,Linder,Myrzakulov,Yang}, they cannot be a viable theory of gravity due to unsatisfactory behavior in the strong field regime.

-We would like to note here that, in the case of Friedmann--Robertson--Walker cosmological model, the continuity equation is compatible with the field equations \cite{Ferraro3} independent of the chosen form of $f(T)$ function.
-Thus this paper demonstrates the importance of testing alternative theories of gravity by neutron star physics.
+This paper demonstrates the importance of testing alternative theories of gravity by neutron star physics.
 Tests in the strong field regime complement the solar system and the cosmological tests which are done to decide if a particular theory of gravity could be a candidate of a viable theory of reality.

 Lastly, we should mention that a locally Lorentz invariant version of $f(T)$ gravity is proposed in \cite{Sot1,Sot2} and its implications for cosmology is investigated in \cite{Sot3}.
-Investigating the neutron star solutions in such a theory would be an interesting problem that we are planning to do as a future work.
+Investigating the neutron star solutions in such a theory would be an interesting problem.